Selimgit/SAR_change_detection/README.md

 ## Overview

-Change Detector is a lightweight and quick change detector.
-This Python package has been designed to detect changes between two satellite images, specifically for Synthetic Aperture Radar (SAR) data.
+Change Detector is a lightweight and quick (~5seconds without GPU) **change detector**.
+This Python package has been designed to detect changes between two satellite images, specifically for **Synthetic Aperture Radar (SAR) data**.
 By leveraging SAR amplitude information and the Isolation Forest algorithm, this package allows users to identify areas of change effectively.
 It is particularly useful for those working in remote sensing, environmental monitoring, agriculture, or urban planning.

 The function returns a detailed change map that highlights regions of appearance and disappearance, helping users gain insights into landscape dynamics.

 ## Features

 - Detects changes between two SAR images using amplitude information.
+- Uses Isolation Forest to classify areas of significant change.
 - Identifies changes as either appearance or disappearance.
-- Uses Isolation Forest to classify areas of significant change.
 - Customizable parameters such as filter size and contamination level for fine-tuning.

 Inputs are two satellite images (as np arrays) with the same size and from the same area.
 Then the code computes a ratio using amplitudes SAR information* and therefore Isolation Forest.